ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 To change publisher, change the BusPublisher property on the ConcurrentMessageBusOptions<TMessageType>, either directly or by using one of the extension methods.

-3 examples to use FireAndForgetPublisher:
+3 examples of how to use FireAndForgetPublisher:

 ```csharp